chrisnoonan98675/site/xl-deploy/how-to/use-provisioning-outputs.markdown

 - XL Deploy 5.5.0
 ---

 In XL Deploy, a [*provisioning package*](/xl-deploy/how-to/create-a-provisioning-package.html) represents a specific version of a *blueprint*.
 The package contains *provisionables*, which define the settings that are needed to set up the environment.
 A provisionable can contain *provisioners* that define actions to take after the environment is set up.
 In addition to provisionables, a provisioning package can contain *templates* that define the configuration items (CIs) that XL Deploy should create based on the results of the provisioners.

 Some provisionables have *output properties* that XL Deploy will populate after provisioning is complete.
-For example, after you provision an Amazon EC2 AMI, the `aws.ec2.InstanceSpec` configuration item (CI) will contain its instance ID, public IP address, and public host name.
+For example, after you provision an [Amazon Elastic Compute Cloud (EC2)](https://aws.amazon.com/ec2/) AMI, the `aws.ec2.InstanceSpec` configuration item (CI) will contain its instance ID, public IP address, and public host name.
 You can see these values on the **Output** tab of the CI.

 To refer to these output properties in templates and dictionaries, you use output property placeholders.
 The format for these placeholders is `{% raw %}{{% ... %}}{% endraw %}`.